-When leaving a classroom or the Lounge, students and faculty should assume the responsibility for the room by closing and locking windows and doors, turning off lights, straightening chairs, erasing blackboards, and putting any trash into the wastebaskets.
+When leaving a classroom or the Lounge, students and faculty should assume responsibility for the room by closing and locking windows and doors, turning off lights, straightening chairs, erasing blackboards, and putting any trash into the wastebaskets.
 If tables or chairs have been rearranged, they must be returned to the position they were in when entering the room.
 Removing chairs from classrooms to accommodate a larger amount of people is prohibited.
 If a key is borrowed, please return it to the appropriate office.
 Misuse of facilities or lost keys will necessitate restriction of their availability.
-If anything is amiss, please email SON-Room-Scheduler@URMC.Rochester.edu or call 585-276-6300.
+If anything is amiss, please email or call 585-276-6300.